walkero-gr/kyvos/README.md

 A list of them can be seen below:

 - AmigaOS 4.1 FE

+  The follow files can be obtained from https://www.hyperion-entertainment.com/ after you register your copy of AmigaOS 4.1 FE for Pegasos2 or AmigaOne systems.
+To buy the AmigaOS 4.1 FE please check the Hyperion dealers at https://www.hyperion-entertainment.com/index.php/where-to-buy/dealers
   - The AmigaOS 4.1 FE ISO image named as **AmigaOneInstallCD-53.54.iso** if you emulate an AmigaOne system, or **Pegasos2InstallCD-53.54.iso** for an emulated Pegasos2 system
   - The AmigaOS 4.1 FE update 1 archive, named **AmigaOS4.1FinalEditionUpdate1-final.lha**
   - The AmigaOS 4.1 FE update 2 archive, named **AmigaOS4.1FinalEditionUpdate2-53.14.lha**
 - MorphOS

+  The MorphOS 3.19 ISO image can be downloaded free of charge from https://www.morphos-team.net/downloads.
+Have in mind that this is limited to 30 minutes free usage, and when it is run on emulated environments it cannot be registered to avoid this limitation.
   - The MorphOS 3.19 ISO images, named as **morphos-3.19.iso**

+  When a later version of MorphOS or AmigaOS 4 is released, a newer version of Kyvos will be created to support them.

 ## Installation

 The installation of Kyvos is straightforward.
-Download from my [Ko-Fi page](https://ko-fi.com/walkero) the archive based on your system, extract it wherever you like and run it.
-It creates a folder under the user path named **.kyvos_app** where it stores the drivers that are downloaded and a sqlite db file with information about the virtual environments the user creates.
+Download from my [Ko-Fi page](https://ko-fi.com/walkero) the archive based on your system (Linux, macOS or Windows), extract it wherever you like and run it.
+It creates a folder under the user path named **.kyvos_app** where it stores the drivers that are downloaded and an sqlite db file with information about the virtual environments the user creates.

 ## Virtual environment creation